Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 Inherited methods of the root object

 The following table contains methods that are implemented in the root object and used by the framework.
-The implementation examples from the 4th Part of the API description - sample coding - contains some ABAP coding that demonstrates how to call these methods.
+The implementation examples from the 4th part of the API description - sample coding - partly contain ABAP coding that demonstrates the call of these methods.
 By redefining existing methods within custom processing modules, you can encroach on the standard processing considerably (e.g. converting data types).

 Method